Regenerative Aesthetics 101

 Is Sculptra safer than fillers?

 There is not enough published evidence to prove that Sculptra is any safer than HA fillers.
 However, there is a theoretical decreased risk of vascular occlusion since Sculptra is more liquid than fillers.
 Dr. David Saadat said at a 2022 training in Valencia, CA that you can “put Sculptra anywhere” and “cannot occlude a vessel with it because it is a liquid” (when it is mixed correctly).
-A review of the literature does show cases of vascular occlusion but we cannot know how it was mixed.
+A review of the literature does show cases of vascular occlusion, but we cannot know how it was mixed.
 Infection, pain, swelling and bruising are always a risk any time you puncture the skin.

 So, basically all injectable treatments come with risks and potential side effects.
 It is important to go to a medically trained and licensed injector to ensure that your safety is top priority, regardless of the treatment/product is being administered.